RouninMedia/protecting-your-email-address-via-svg-instead-of-js/README.md

 _____

-The technique detailed on this page utilises an entirely different approach.

-It's different from all conventional email protection techniques.
+The technique detailed on this page utilises an an approach entirely different from conventional (`CSS`, `JS`, `CSS + JS`) email protection techniques.

 Because it's based on **SVG**.